-John Pont begins his third season as the Offensive Coordinator and Quarterbacks Coach on the Maroon football staff in 2019.
+John Pont begins his fourth season as the Offensive Coordinator and Quarterbacks Coach on the Maroon football staff in 2020.

 The 2019 season saw UChicago rank highly on the national scene in several categories, including 12th in third-down conversion percentage (.508) and 27th in rushing offense (225.4 YPG).
 The offense scored 30.3 points per game.